Dress Your Best: Stay Comfortable During Winter Workouts

 - Running tights are great in temperatures between 20º and 55º, depending on how sensitive your legs are to the cold.
 If it’s below 20º, wear lightweight warm-up pants over your tights.

 - Wear a hat made of fleece, wool (ideally with a non-wool lining on the inside of the headband) or some other wicking material.
-Our reversible fleece hat can be worn during workouts, and also while running errands.

 - Cover your face if it’s below 20º.
 It’s important to protect your lungs from getting too much cold air to stay healthy.

 - Smartwool socks will keep your feet cozy.
 A good way to block wind from freezing your toes is to cover the top of your socks with duct tape.
 Another option is to get some running shoes with Goretex uppers, which do the same thing.